RediSearch/RediSearch/docs/Query_Syntax.md

 * Geo radius matches on geo fields with the syntax `@field:[{lon} {lat} {radius} {m|km|mi|ft}]`
 * Tag field filters with the syntax `@field:{tag | tag | ...}`.
 See the full documentation on [tag fields|/Tags].
 * Optional terms or clauses: `foo ~bar` means bar is optional but documents with bar in them will rank higher.
+* Fuzzy matching on terms (as of v1.2.0): `%hello%` means all terms with Levenshtein distance of 1 from it.
 * An expression in a query can be wrapped in parentheses to disambiguate, e.g. `(hello|hella) (world|werld)`.
 * Query attributes can be applied to individual clauses, e.g. `(foo bar) => { $weight: 2.0; $slop: 1; $inorder: false; }`
 * Combinations of the above can be used together, e.g `hello (world|foo) "bar baz" bbbb`